pursuit-curriculum/unit-fundamentals/intro-to-code/readme.md

 <details><summary>❗️ How does writing code influence a computer's actions?</summary>
  As described above, code is the way in which people can influence a computer's actions.
 Writing code allows people to tell a computer what to do in a way that it will understand.
 A person could write code that executes a series of actions or stories something in memory.
 </details>

+#### Graphical user interfaces

+While the above two components are the most important to getting a computer to run, you may not be very familiar with either of them.
+Instead, you may be familiar with using a mouse and keyboard to interact with a computer desktop that displays symbols and windows on a screen.

+What is visually seen when working on a computer is referred to as the graphical user interface, or GUI.
+As humans, we use external devices like a mouse to interact with the GUI.
+This is very useful for us to work, play, and code with a computer.
+However, these devices are not necessary for a computer to run.

 ### Programming languages